Illustration. © Delphine Guard-Lavastre, Cirad

 Elected staff representatives

 The Committee on Ethics in Agricultural Research, set up by CIRAD and INRAE (ex-INRA) in October 2007, has a remit to discuss, advise, raise awareness and if necessary raise the alarm.
 It extended its activities to include IFREMER in April 2016, and IRD in October 2019.
 It examines ethical questions raised by research activities and the research process in the fields of food, agriculture, the sea, the environment and sustainable development, particularly those that concern the relationships between science and society.
-It has published 12 statements, available on our website.
-The latest concerns genetic modification of animals in the light of genome editing.

 As of 1 December 2020, the INRA-CIRAD-IFREMER-IRD Committee on Ethics in Agricultural Research has 12 members, appointed by joint decision by the Presidents of INRAE, CIRAD, IFREMER, and IRD.